gilsaputro/simple_product/README.md

 ### Running Binary:
 Once you have cloned the repository and set up all the dependencies, you can run the binary using either of the following methods:

-Note: If you have change the docker config please change the config in /config/config.yaml before run it
+Note: If you have change the docker config please change the config in /config/config.yaml and /schema/vault/config.json before run it

 And run using :